wgsl-tooling-wg/wesl-spec/WeslToml.md

 # Version of WESL used in the local shaders
 edition = "unstable_2025"

-# Optional, can be auto-inferred from the existence of a package.json.
+# Optional, can be auto-inferred from the existence of a package manager file.
-# Necessary when both a `package.json` and a `Cargo.toml` are present.
 # Inclusion of this field is encouraged.
 package-manager = "npm"